List of Marvel Comics teams and organizations: Defenders of the Deep

-Defenders of the Deep is an organization appearing in American comic books published by Marvel Comics.

-In order to protect the oceans, Namor forms the Defenders of the Deep with Tiger Shark, Orka, Andromeda, Echidna, the Piranhas, Fathom Five members Bloodtide and Manowar, and King Crab as its members.
+Defenders of the Deep is an organization established by Namor to protect the oceans.
+It consists of Tiger Shark, Orka, Andromeda, Echidna, the Piranhas, Fathom Five members Bloodtide and Manowar, and King Crab.

-Delta Network

-The Delta Network, also referred to as the Delta Force (no relation to the real life Delta Force), is an organization appearing in American comic books published by Marvel Comics.

-The Delta Network was the name of a group of Deviants, a race of beings from Marvel Comics.
-The Delta Network was a group of Deviant warriors who were organized by Warlord Kro.
-When the Avengers were captured by the Deviant priesthood, Kro called the members into action to rescue them.

 Desert Stars

-The Desert Stars are an organization appearing in American comic books published by Marvel Comics.

 The Desert Stars are Arizona's sanctioned superhero team that are part of the Fifty-State Initiative.
 It consists of Two-Gun Kid, Komodo, Johnny Cool, and Supermax.
 Blacksmith was revealed to be a Skrull infiltrator.

 Desert Sword

-Desert Sword is an organization appearing in American comic books published by Marvel Comics.

-Desert Sword was designed to be Iraq's personal superhuman military team, led by Sirocco.
+Desert Sword is Iraq's personal superhuman military team, led by Sirocco.
 The original team's roster included Sirocco, Aminedi, the Veil, and Black Raazer until Iraq forced Arabian Knight onto the team.

 Dominus' Minions

-Dominus' Minions are a team appearing in American comic books published by Marvel Comics.
+Dominus' Minions are a team employed by Dominus to help him conquer Earth.

-Dominous employed a number of minions to contend with the costumed champions who opposed its attempts to conquer the Earth.
 One of them was Sunstroke, a human being.
 The others were sentient beings created from lizards ("Gila"), cacti ("Cactus"), and rocks ("Butte") by means of the robot's alien technology.
 Dominus was able to create duplicates of each of the three artificially created beings.

 E

 Earth Force

-Earth Force is an organization appearing in American comic books published by Marvel Comics.

-Earth Force is a group of hospitalized people that were transformed by Seth.
+Earth Force was formed from a group of hospitalized people who were transformed by Seth.
 It consists of Earth Lord (created from a police officer who was hospitalized after being shot by criminals), Skyhawk (created from a businessman who was hospitalized from overwork), and Wind Warrior (created from a housewife who was hospitalized following a suicide attempt).

 Elder Gods

-The Elder Gods are an organization appearing in American comic books published by Marvel Comics.

-The Elder Gods are the oldest of Earth's deities, namely Set, Chthon, and Gaea.
+The Elder Gods are the oldest of Earth's deities, namely Set, Chthon, Gaea and Oshtur.
 Later, the Gibborim, Tiwaz, Utgard-Loki, and Toranos in Immortal Thor were added to their number.